In 2022, tuition for full-time students at The University of Tulsa was $45,566 a year.

-The University of Tulsa is a private, nonprofit institution, so it has the same tuition for residents of Oklahoma as it does for residents from other states.
+The University of Tulsa is a private, nonprofit institution, which means it has the same tuition for students from Oklahoma as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at The University of Tulsa is $12,422 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at The University of Tulsa is $12,782 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the school dining facilities.

 |Total Estimated Costs|